 An unreliable data plane introduces several threats that cannot be mitigated by cryptographic communication protocols such as IPSec alone.
-Malicious access to the data plane can result in several attacks that are damaging regardless of whether a packet's content is encrypted and/or authenticated, or not, e.g., an incorrectly mirrored packet can lead to undesired data leakage, or break multi-tenant isolation.
+Malicious access to the data plane [1] can result in several attacks that are damaging regardless of whether a packet's content is encrypted and/or authenticated, or not, e.g., an incorrectly mirrored packet can lead to undesired data leakage [4], or break multitenant isolation.
 Incorrectly forwarded packets may bypass firewalls or intrusion detection systems, and thereby, enter or leave unauthorized networks/hosts.
 To give another example, a malicious data plane can simply drop key exchange packets or route advertisements resulting in a denial of service or incorrect topology attacks respectively.

-Today, we lack good tools to verify a packet's traversal in adversarial environments.
-For example, while traceroute, NetSight [?] and trajectory sampling tools are useful to verify routes in reliable networks [?], and may still perform well in the context of faulty and heterogeneous networks [?], they are insufficient in non-cooperative environments.
+Today, we lack effective tools to verify a packet's traversal in adversarial environments.
+For example, while traceroute, NetSight [5] and trajectory sampling tools are useful to verify routes in reliable networks [6], and may still perform well in the context of faulty and heterogeneous networks [7], they are futile in adversarial environments.
 A compromised switch/router can report falsified information.
+The tools designed for adversarial environments, e.g., by Li et al. [8] have a large overhead when it comes to sampling the data plane traffic; and FOCES [9] and WhiteRabbit [10] merely uses packet counters and flow statistics respectively which cannot detect packet modifications.

-Hence, we need a solution that can detect a broad spectrum of attacks in the presence of an adversarial data plane.
+Hence, we need solutions that can detect a broad spectrum of attacks (including header and payload modifications) in the presence of an adversarial data plane.